Radio 538: News

 At other times the news is read by newscasters associated with the ANP.

 Spinoffs

 In 1999, Radio 538 started the hip-hop and contemporary R&B program Juize, which developed into the radio station Juize.FM on 18 July 2004.
 Since 1 July 2005, Juize FM is broadcast in most of the Netherlands by cable and has also started running shows with presenters.

+In 2011, Radio 538 created a sister television station called TV 538.